a8e/ae.team/content/blog/cloudagnostic.md

 heroBackground: 'services/service1.jpg'
 ---

+What does 'Agnosticism' and the 'Religious World' have to do with Cloud?
+Good question!
+Most companies we've worked with over the past decade started out as 'religious fanatics' when it came to their cloud of choice, and had fully bought-in to the services offered.
+In doing so, they rooted themselves so deeply in the ecosystem that it was extremely difficult to consider the possibility of alternatives.
+We understand, and sympathise with this approach, but we'd like to suggest an alternative...

 Being cloud agnostic means that an organization is not tied to a specific cloud provider or platform.
 It allows the organization to choose the best cloud solution for their specific needs, on a daily or even hourly basis, rather than being limited to a single provider.

 Some benefits of being cloud agnostic include: